Desperate to clear up your tinnitus? Studies show that meditation can reduce your tinnitus symptoms.

 Why a “Messy” Mind May Worsen Tinnitus

 In addition, increased stress levels can lead to excess adrenaline production, which is the hormone responsible for revving things up when you need to fight or run away from danger.
 However, adrenaline can wreak havoc on your body if you suffer from stress on a chronic basis since you never quite give yourself the rest you need from all that adrenaline.
 Among other things, adrenaline reduces the blood flow your inner ear.
-The inner ear is a very delicate piece of machinery.
-It needs a constant supply of oxygen to function.
+The inner ear is a very delicate piece of machinery and it needs a constant supply of oxygen to function.
 If you cut that oxygen off, inner ear cells start to die.

-How to Clear Your Mind to Reduce Tinnitus
+How to Clear Up Tinnitus Symptoms by Clearing Your Mind

-One of the most effective ways to do this is through meditation.
+One of the most effective ways to manage stress is through meditation.
 Meditation is a mindfulness exercise that can help clear a cluttered mind, and as noted above, has been shown to significantly help people who suffer from tinnitus.

 Many people find it useful to set some time aside once or twice a day to meditate, for anywhere from 10 minutes to an hour (depending on how much free time you have or how stressed you’re feeling).
 When you do, you’ll find that your mind feels clearer and cleaner.
 Things that might normally stress you out seem more like hurdles to jump to achieve your goals.
 It becomes easier to focus on the positive and find solutions, instead of thinking that your problems are insurmountable and getting caught up in a cycle of despair.

 - Find a quiet place to sit upright in a comfortable chair.